Methodology

 Data is sourced from College Football Data.
 Ratings are recalculated weekly throughout the season.

-How the Ratings Work
+How My Ratings Work

 Every team is broken into three components.
 Each is expressed as an expected points figure against an average FBS opponent.